Stewart has Liberty one win away from spot in Commissioner's Cup title game

 Each member of the winning team receives up to $30,000 while the runners-up receive up to $10,000.
 The teams have also raised money for charity with their victories throughout the season.
 New York has earned $13,500 for the Callen-Lorde Community Health Center which provides sensitive, quality health care and related services targeted to New York’s lesbian, gay, bisexual, and transgender communities.

-The Aces have raised $16,500 for the National Alliance on Mental Illness.
+The Aces have raised $16,500 for the National Alliance on Mental Illness Southern Nevada.

+“It means a lot.
+It's another way to involve the community.
+Las Vegas has been so good to us,” Aces guard Kelsey Plum said.
+“We find ways to give back.
+It puts a little extra on the games. ...
+Mental health challenges are something that everyone faces.
+This organization is doing a tremendous job with the youth in Nevada. ...
+I feel proud that we picked something that encompasses everything our team deals with on a day-to-day basis.”

 AP WNBA POLL